 - The ability to communicate and collaborate effectively in a cross-cultural team

-- Continuous analytical inputs across a range of thematic silos
+- Continuous analytical outputs across a range of thematic silos

-- Analytical policy brief on the selected economic topic(s)
+- Analytical policy brief on selected economic topic(s)

 - Contributions to regular products depending on needs and performance, including intelligence briefings, signature reports, webinars and others

 - Flexible start date, internship expected to resume in November 2021